mcarton/rust-herbie-lint/README.md

 ```

 As you can see, it will report numerically instable expressions, and suggest a
-(sometimes over-parenthised) more stable correction.
+(sometimes over-parenthesized) more stable correction.

 ## Usage
 This is a `rustc` plugin, to use it, you need a *nightly* Rust.